XRPLF/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 #### 2.3.3.
 AMMClawback transaction examples

 ##### 2.3.3.1 Only one token is issued by the issuer
-Assue we have an AMM pool consisting two tokens FOO and Bar.
+Assume we have an AMM pool consisting two tokens FOO and Bar.
 And the proportion of FOO and BAR is 1:2.
 And the issuer `rPdYxU9dNkbzC5Y2h4jLbVJ3rMRrk7WVRL` only issues FOO, BAR is issued by some other account.

 ```
 {